 Sharon Grant made 1 contribution in the last 6 months

-Sharon Grant is a member of Idaho Chapter
+Sharon Grant is a member of USGBC Idaho

 Sharon Grant is a LEED AP with Homes speciality (LEED AP Homes)